ihor-delta/ex-ethics/README.md

 Also, within the framework of the ethics of existence (hereinafter - ethics), we dare to talk not about an action that occurs in reality, but about an action aimed at reality - that is, about a certain thinking action (operation) carried out on the reality itself of the researcher before directing  action into reality.

+We can think of actions as bad or good by their consequences (profit or loss), or think of actions as bad or good by their quality.
+Here we will consider quality of actions in relation to reality.

 # Discussion

 For now, or completely, we cannot go beyond the spatio-temporal limitations of our reality, which means we have to exist within these limitations.
 A change in this state of affairs will inevitably lead to the collapse of systems existing in reality, to a change in the patterns arising from these restrictions, which are the basis for stable activity.